ankane/strong_migrations/README.md

 #### Bad

-Setting `NOT NULL` on an existing column blocks reads and writes while the every row is checked.
+Setting `NOT NULL` on an existing column blocks reads and writes while every row is checked.

 ```ruby
 class SetSomeColumnNotNull < ActiveRecord::Migration[6.0]